NisargGB/loa_worker/README.md

 - Trigger automated actions (follow-ups, case updates, completions)
 - Maintain a full audit trail of all operations

-The system follows a modular, testable pipeline with clean separations between channels, LLMs, state, actions, and storage.
+It follows a modular, testable pipeline with clean separations between channels, LLMs, state, actions, and storage.
+A basic dashboard (Next.js) provides read-only views of cases and audit logs from Firestore.

 ## Architecture